You are here

 - Title I Interchange

-- Title I, Part D Annual Analyses of Facility Data
+- Title I, Part D - Neglected and Delinquent

-If you encounter issues finding the information you need and/or questions about the Office of Data Program Evaluation and Reporting (DPER) webpages, please contact our Web Coordinator.
+If you encounter issues finding the information you need and/or questions about the Data, Accountability, Reporting and Evaluation (DARE) webpages, please contact our Web Coordinator.
 Be sure to copy the URL of the page on which the issue is present into your e-mail.